 West End Beach

 While the woods are a special place and hold many sights and sounds that can’t be found in the city or a park, the beach is also the perfect place to rest, relax, and enjoy the sights of the birds and the soothing sounds of the lake’s subtle waves.
 Stretching out across 12 acres, this day-use beach is the perfect place if you are looking for some water fun on your vacation.
 You can either lie upon the beach and enjoy the sun’s warm rays as they fall upon you, or you can take a cool swim in the water or perhaps relax at the picnic area and spend some time birdwatching.
-If you are looking for something a bit different, make sure you check out their various boat rentals ranging from paddle boats to kayaks and stand-up paddleboards, ensuring that you can traverse the lake however might take your fancy.
+If you are looking for something a bit different, make sure you check out their Water Recreation Equipment Rentals, ranging from paddle boats to kayaks and stand-up paddleboards, ensuring that you can traverse the lake however might take your fancy.
 To top it all off, rest easy as your little ones splash and play, as there is always a certified lifeguard on duty.
 So, why not relax upon the beach and enjoy a classic lake day at West End Beach.

 Truckee River Regional Park